Azure/azure-iot-sdks/.github/ISSUE_TEMPLATE.md

 If you think the issue you discovered belongs here more than in any specific SDK repository, please consider the following list of questions that will help us debug the issue:
 -->

-- SDK used to discover the issue:
+- SDK used when observing the issue: <!-- Please include the SDK language and version -->
-- Date/Time at which the issue was discovered:
-- Name of the hub on which the issue happened (if it can be disclosed in public):
-- Device ID of the device that exhibited the issue:
+- Type of device: <!-- PC, Mac, Raspberry Pi, Arduino... -->
+- OS (with version) on which the code is running <!-- Ubuntu 15.04, Windows 10... -->

 Code sample exhibiting the issue: <!-- Please do not leave any connection string details in here -->